Nissan GT-R LM Nismo

-The Nissan GT-R LM Nismo was a sports prototype racing car built by the Nissan Motor Company and their motorsports division Nismo.
-Designed for the Le Mans Prototype 1 Hybrid (LMP1-H) regulations of the FIA World Endurance Championship and the 24 Hours of Le Mans, the GT-R LM was unique amongst Le Mans Prototypes at the time for utilizing a front mid-engine layout for its internal combustion engine, as opposed to the rear mid-engine layout used by nearly all other competitors in the category.
-It was Nissan's first prototype chassis since the R391 in 1999, although the company had developed engines in recent years.
+The Nissan GT-R LM Nismo is a sports prototype racing car built by the Nissan Motor Company and their motorsports division Nismo.
+Designed for the Le Mans Prototype 1 (LMP1) regulations of the FIA World Endurance Championship and the 24 Hours of Le Mans, the GT-R LM was unique amongst Le Mans Prototypes at the time for utilizing a front-wheel drive, front mid-engine layout for its internal combustion engine, as opposed to the rear mid-engine layout used by nearly all other competitors in the category.
+In addition to the engine's drive to the front wheels, a powerful flywheel-based kinetic energy recovery system regenerated energy from front wheel braking, which could be fed to a complex auxiliary rear-wheel drive system.

+The GT-R LM Nismo was Nissan's first prototype chassis since the R391 in 1999, although the company had developed engines in recent years.
 The car was branded after the Nissan GT-R road car and shares similar engine and drivetrain configurations, but is not related to the sports car.
 The GT-R LM Nismo program was announced on 23 May 2014, while the car was publicly shown for the first time in a Nissan commercial during Super Bowl XLIX on 1 February 2015.
 It was retired from competition at the end of 2015, after having only competed unsuccessfully at the 2015 24 Hours of Le Mans.

 Design and development

 Chief designer Ben Bowlby was given the brief from Nissan to not design an "Audi copy".
-Bowlby placed the GT-R LM's combustion engine in front of the cockpit, a layout that has only been used before in the Panoz LMP-1.
-Unlike the Panoz's rear-wheel drive powertrain, the GT-R LM powers the front axle through a gearbox located in front of the engine.
-This was done in the belief Nissan could construct a front-engine car that is faster and has improved stability and efficiency.
+Bowlby placed the GT-R LM's combustion engine in front of the cockpit, a layout that had only been used before in the Panoz LMP-1.
+Unlike the Panoz's rear-wheel drive powertrain, the GT-R LM powered the front axle through a gearbox located in front of the engine.
+This was done in the belief Nissan could construct a front-engine car that was faster and had improved stability and efficiency.
 When designing the car, Bowlby noted the rear-end designs of Le Mans Prototype were limited in size, resulting in poor aerodynamic efficiency and saw the front-end of such vehicles had been largely untouched, "So we thought: why not turn the rules on their head and make a car with lots of downforce at the front?
 Not only does this give us greater freedom within the rules, but front downforce is generated more efficiently, with less drag.
 Moreover, with the front end doing most of the work, we could trim out the rear wing and save even more drag, which is invaluable at Le Mans."
-The chassis was made from carbon fibre which helped engineers in lowering the weight of the car to the minimum limit of 870 kg as set by motorsport's governing body, the Fédération Internationale de l'Automobile (FIA).
+The chassis was made from carbon fibre which helped engineers lower the weight of the car to the minimum limit of 870 kg as set by motorsport's governing body, the Fédération Internationale de l'Automobile (FIA).